ZOOM Presentation: Dr. Brian Ginn + EC chair Ed Paleczny

 REPORTING STARRY STONEWORT

 In 2019, as the extent of the infestation in Lower Stony became clear, EC and its association partners focussed on identifying any new areas of growth and educating the lake community about this new-to-us, aggressive invasive species via news articles, information sheets, social media posts and signs.
 This is one of the many signs EC posted around Ston(e)y and Clear Lakes at marinas, landings and boat launches warning boaters about the presence of SSW in our water and encouraging Clean, Drain and Dry practices (see detailed description below).
-In 2020, the focus is on monitoring and mapping the spread of SSW and development of a safe management strategy.
+In 2020, the focus is on monitoring and mapping the spread of SSW and development of a safe management strategy (now published; see link above).
 Taking SSW off your propellor and throwing it in the lake will cause it to spread to new areas faster.

 WHAT YOU CAN DO TO HELP

 Starry Stonewort (SSW) is an aggressive invasive macroalgae found throughout the Great Lakes/St. Lawrence and the following lakes: Simcoe, Scugog, Sturgeon, Buckhorn, Rice, Big Cedar and Lower Stony Lake where it has proliferated over the last few years throughout Gilchrist Bay and the Lost Channel and was most recently identified in Mackenzie Bay, near Kawartha Park.

 SSW spreads easily and rapidly by the dispersal of plant fragments and bulbils (little white stars that grow on the plant like seeds) – a process accelerated when boats travel through infested areas, their propellors tearing strands of SSW and redistributing them throughout the lake.

 • Displaces native aquatic plant communities and forms a monoculture

 • Displaces habitat for fish, frogs and turtles